 CAFÉ@99 Open every Monday and Friday from 10.30am to 12pm at St Augustine’s in Richmond Road – a café run by and for the local community.
 Come and meet your neighbours, share conversations, read a paper, or simply relax.
 Hosted by RRRA and St Augustine’s, with takings going to a range of charities, local, national and international.

-This talk is part of a richly varied programme this Spring, including talks by those charities which we have been able to support financially through our cafe@99.All the events are held at St Augustine’s Church and Community Centre in Richmond Road and are open to all.
+This talk is part of the richly varied Autumn programme of the events held at St Augustine’s Church and Community Centre in Richmond Road and open to all.
 Entry is normally free, although a small charge or retiring collection may be held where requested by speakers or performers.
 A complimentary glass of wine or fruit juice, and nibbles, are served at most events.
-The programme is supported by Richmond, Oxford and Windsor Roads’ Residents’ Associations, and Benson Area Residents’ Association, and compiled by St Augustine’s Church and can be downloaded HERE.
+The full programme is supported by Richmond, Oxford and Windsor Roads’ Residents’ Associations, and Benson Area Residents’ Association, and compiled by St Augustine’s Church and can be downloaded HERE.

 These monthly workshops are held on the fourth Saturday of the month, with a two-hour morning from 10.30am to 12.30 pm.
 Margaret Waring (Textiles Society and Embroiderers’ Guild) will lead the workshops.
 In general all materials for the session will be provided.
 Participants will be invited to make a donation.
 Please book in advance as the number of participants is limited.
 Email: amwaring8@gmail.com or office@churchatcastle.org.
 You may like to bring something you have been creating recently and we can discuss how to proceed.